-Ripe mangoes are an excellent source of vitamin A,C and E, beta carotene, potassium and are a great source of fiber.
-100g of the mango flesh has 235kJ (56 calories).
+Ripe mangoes are an excellent source of vitamin A and C, iron, betacarotene and other related carotenoids.
+Mangoes also contain potassium, vitamin E and are a great source of fiber.

 - Raw Mango: Great for pickles.